DecisionContracts/.github/profile/README.md

 The idea behind is a flip shown above is: why to put DMN (Decision Contract) inside a Smart Contract, when Smart Contract could just query Decision Contract provided in separate Cosmos module.

-Querying like the bank, Smart Contract could query the Decision Contract:
+Querying like the bank, Smart Contract could just query the Decision Contract:
 - _"Hey buddy, should I slash this address or not?"_